samahuja642/personal_security_system_for_home/README.md

 Ngrok server up and running : [Link](https://ngrok.com/docs) for further Reading<br>

+But our program takes care of it ,if it is installed and authenticated correctly.<br>

 Linux Users : Debian - sudo apt install jq

 Others can also install using their respective package manager